K0I05/ESP32-S3_CLA_COMPONENT_UNIT_TESTS/components/esp_cla/README.md

 [![PlatformIO Registry](https://badges.registry.platformio.org/packages/k0i05/library/esp_cla.svg)](https://registry.platformio.org/libraries/k0i05/esp_cla)
 [![ESP Component Registry](https://components.espressif.com/components/k0i05/esp_cla/badge.svg)](https://components.espressif.com/components/k0i05/esp_cla)

-This ESP32 espressif IoT development framework (esp-idf) Compact Linear Algebra (CLA) component.
+An ESP32 espressif IoT development framework (esp-idf) Compact Linear Algebra (CLA) component.
 The CLA component is a library that provides support for complex matrix and vector operations, solving linear systems of equations, and more.
 Information on features and functionality are documented and can be found in the `cla.h`, `matrix.h`, and `vector.h` header files.

 The library is optimized for embedded systems and has a relatively small footprint.
 The matrix and vector structures are instantiated dynamically.
 In addition, the matrix and vector structures use `double` precision for values and support a maximum of 32,767 rows, columns, and components.